-Perform the following steps to turn off the power:
+Use this procedure to turn off the power:

 - Before proceeding, use the storage-management software to determine the status of the system components and special instructions.
 The operating system software might require you to perform other procedures before you turn off the power. - 2.
 Use the storage-management software to check the status of the storage server.
-Correct problems that are reported before you turn off the power. - Stop all I/O activity to the storage server and attached expansion units.
-Make sure that:

-- All of the green Drive active LEDs on the front of the storage server (and on all attached expansion units) are not flashing. - The green Cache active LEDs on the back of the storage server are off.
+Correct problems that are reported before you turn off the power. - 3.
+Perform the following steps: - a.
+Stop all I/O activity to the storage server and attached expansion units.
+Make sure that: - All of the green Drive active LEDs on the front of the storage server (and on all attached expansion units) are not flashing.

 Attention: To turn off all power to the storage server, you must turn off both power-supply switches and disconnect both power cords.
-Use the procedure in step 5 for the proper shutdown sequence.
+Use the procedure in step 4 for the proper shutdown sequence.

-- 4. If applicable, use the operating system software to disconnect the storage server logical drives from the host before the storage server is powered off. - 5.
-Turn off the power to each device based on the following shutdown sequence: - a.
+- 4. Turn off the power to each device based on the following shutdown sequence: - a.
 Turn off power to the host before the storage server.
 If the host must stay powered on to support an existing network, see the operating system documentation for information about disconnecting the storage server logical drives from the host before the storage server is powered off. - b.
 Turn off power to the storage server before you turn off power to the expansion units.
 Turn off both power supply switches on the back of the storage server. - c.
 Turn off power to other supporting devices (for example, management stations, fibre-channel switches, or Ethernet switches).